ehanstad/JavaScript_KomputerStore/README.md

 ## File structure

 All html code is in the file *index.html* and css is in the file *styles.css*.
-The JavaScript is devived into --ADD TEXT--
+The JavaScript files is devived the same as the components, one for the bank logic *bank.js*, one file in charge of the work logic *work.js* och lastly one file *komputers.js* which handles the api call the logic concering the laptop purchesing.
+All the elements from the html file are put in a seperate file *elements.js* for convinience.